phalcon/dd/README.md

 ## Copyright

-`dd` is open-sourced software licensed under the [New BSD License](https://github.com/phalcongelist/dd/blob/master/LICENSE).<br>
+This project is open source software licensed under the New BSD License.
-© Phalcon Team
+See the LICENSE file for more. © 2016-2017, Phalcon Team